Top 6 Tax Write Offs for Self Employed Professionals

 There are a series of miscellaneous costs that are deductible, many of which can be attributed to growing your business.
 For example, if you use your car for business, you can deduct the dollar value of business miles traveled.
 Just be sure to keep detailed records for accuracy.

-Tax deductions are a big perk to independence, but can get complicated quickly.
+Tax deductions are a big perk to independence, but they can get complicated.
 If you have questions about how to make the most of your eligible deductions, we’re here to help.

 6. Travel Expenses